Determining Fault After a Georgia Car Accident

 Determining who is at fault for a car accident in Georgia can be complicated.
 There are many factors involved and a variety of pieces of evidence to consider.

 Below, the Savannah car accident attorneys of Roden Law explain some of the factors in determining fault for a car accident.
-Our trusted lawyers are committed to holding negligent parties accountable for the damages you have suffered.
+Our lawyers are committed to holding negligent parties accountable for the damages you have suffered.
 If you have been injured in an accident, contact us for a free, no obligation consultation now.

 How is Fault Determined

 Attorneys and insurance companies will consider several factors when trying to determine who is at fault for a car accident.
 For example, they will try to determine if any of the following played a role in the crash:

 - Broken traffic laws - If one party broke a traffic law while the other operated his or her vehicle lawfully when the accident occurred, the driver who broke traffic laws may be deemed at fault.

 - Negligent driving - If one party drove negligently, was distracted, or drove aggressively, he or she will likely be found at fault for the crash.

 - Poor vehicle maintenance - If one party did not maintain his or her vehicle properly and this led to the accident, he or she could be at fault.
 For example, driving on old or underinflated tires could lead to an accident, as could failing to repair brakes.